cyb4x/cyb4x.github.io/_posts/2025-04-16-VulnLab-Baby2.md

 > `GPOs` are a way for administrators to automate system settings across all machines in a domain sort of like pushing rules or configurations to every computer.Example: Enforcing a password policy (e.g., must be 12 characters long), Running a startup script on all domain-joined PCs, Disabling USB drives across the organization.
 {: .prompt-tip }

 > A `startup script` is a script (usually a batch file, PowerShell script, or executable) that runs automatically when a computer starts up, before any user logs in.
-In the context of Windows Active Directory, startup scripts are often deployed using Group Policy Objects (GPOs) to enforce system-wide behavior across multiple machines.Let’s say an IT admin wants every company laptop to Map a network drive, Install software updates, Run a security scan.
+In the context of Windows Active Directory, startup scripts are often deployed using `Group Policy Objects (GPOs)` to enforce system-wide behavior across multiple machines.Let’s say an IT admin wants every company laptop to Map a network drive, Install software updates, Run a security scan.
 {: .prompt-tip }

->GPOs are powerful — but if misconfigured, they can be exploited.
-For instance, if a user or group has write access to a GPO that applies to an admin's machine, the attacker can inject a malicious script or command that runs with higher privileges.
+>`GPOs` are powerful — but if misconfigured, they can be exploited.
+For instance, if a user or group has write access to a `GPO` that applies to an admin's machine, the attacker can inject a malicious script or command that runs with higher privileges.
 {: .prompt-tip }

 >Now that we have a clear understanding of what `ACLs` and `GPOs` are and why misconfigurations in these areas can pose serious security risks let’s dive into the lab and start the enumeration and exploitation process step by step.

+### Tools Breakdown
+> NetExec(nxc): network execution tool for interacting with various services remotely, supporting protocols like VNC, SSH, WINRM, MSSQL, FTP, LDAP, RDP, WMI, NFS, SMB.
+It allows for remote code execution and service interaction using valid credentials across different network protocols.
+{: .prompt-tip }

+> SMBclient: command-line client for accessing shared folders and files over the SMB protocol.
+It was used to interact with shared folders on the target machine, gather information about the logon script, and later upload a modified version to establish a reverse shell.
+{: .prompt-tip }

+> BloodHound: is a tool for Active Directory enumeration that maps out attack paths and privilege escalation opportunities in AD environments.
+{: .prompt-tip }

+> PowerView: is a PowerShell tool used for Active Directory enumeration and exploitation.
+It allows attackers to gather information about AD domains, manipulate permissions, and escalate privileges.
+In this lab, PowerView was used to manipulate DACLs (Discretionary Access Control Lists) and change the password of the gpoadm account.
+{: .prompt-tip }

+> pyGPOAbuse: is a Python script used to abuse misconfigured Group Policy Objects (GPOs).
+In this lab, it was used to add the gpoadm user to the local administrators group, giving us elevated privileges.
+{: .prompt-tip }

+> Impacket Secretsdump:  tool from the Impacket suite that is used to dump credentials, hashes, and other sensitive information from Windows machines.
+{: .prompt-tip }

+> Evil-WinRM: A tool to remotely access Windows machines via WinRM using valid credentials for shell access.
+{: .prompt-tip }

 ## Scanning
 ```bash